Minimum Rectilinear Polygons for Given Angle Sequences: The Monotone Case: Minimum Area

+Note that the proofs of Lemma~\ref{lem:two-stairs-equal} and~\ref{lem:two-stairs-not-equal} also allow us to obtain, in~${\bigOh(1)}$ time, the exact area of a minimum polygon without having to construct it.
+We summarize our results in the following corollary. \begin{corollary} Let~$S$ be an~$xy$-monotone angle sequence of length~$n$ consisting of exactly two nonempty opposite stair sequences~$\BL$ and~$\TR$.
+We can find a minimum-area polygon that realizes~$S$ in~${\bigOh(n)}$ time.
+If~${\rnum{\BL}}$ and~${\rnum{\TR}}$ are given, we can compute the area of such a polygon in~${\bigOh(1)}$ time. \end{corollary}

+The proofs of Lemmas~\ref{lem:two-stairs-equal} and~\ref{lem:two-stairs-not-equal} also lead to the following observation. \begin{observation} Let~$P$ be any polygon realizing an angle sequence~$S$ consisting of exactly two nonempty opposite stairs~$\TR$ and~$\BL$ with~${\lenTR=\rnum{\TR}}$ and~${\lenBL=\rnum{\BL}}$.
+The polygon~$P$ is a polygon of minimum area realizing~$S$ if and only if the following holds: If~${\lenTR < \lenBL}$, then \begin{listRoman} \item the steps of~$\TR$ and its delimiters are good and have size~${\floor{\lenBL/(\lenTR + 1)}}$ or~${\ceil{\lenBL/(\lenTR + 1)}}$. \item the bottom and right extreme edge and all edges of~$\BL$ have length~$1$. \end{listRoman} If~${\lenTR=\lenBL}$, then \begin{listRoman}[resume] \item two parallel extreme edges have length~$2$, and \item all other edges have length~$1$. \end{listRoman} \end{observation}

 We now consider the case of four nonempty stairs.
-(The case of three nonempty stairs can be solved analogously.)
-An $xy$-monotone polygon $P$ with four nonempty stairs $\TL$, $\TR$, $\BL$, and $\BR$ is \emph{canonical} if \begin{enumerate*}[label=(C\arabic*)] \item $P$ has two non-adjacent nonempty stairs, say $\TL$ and $\BR$, such that the bounding box~$\Btl$ of $\TL$ and its adjacent extreme edges and the bounding box $\Bbr$ of~$\BR$ and its adjacent extreme edges intersect in at most one point, and \item the bottom-right corner of~$\Btl$ as well as the top-left corner of~$\Bbr$ coincides with an endpoint of~$\TR$ or~$\BL$. \end{enumerate*}
+(The case of three nonempty stairs can be solved analogously.) \begin{definition} Let~$P$ be any~$xy$-monotone polygon~$P$ with four nonempty stairs~$\TL$,~$\TR$,~$\BL$, and~$\BR$.
+For~${X\in\{\TL, \TR,\BL,\BR\}}$, let~$\BB{X}$ denote the bounding box of~$X$ and its adjacent extreme edges.
+An \emph{interior corner} of~$\BB{X}$ is the corner of~$\BB{X}$ that lies inside~$P$ and not on the extension of any extreme edge adjacent to~$X$.
+We call~$P$ \emph{half-canonical} if~$P$ has two non-adjacent nonempty stairs~${(X,Y)\in\{(\TL,\BR), (\TR,\BL)\}}$ such that \begin{listRoman}[label=(C\arabic*)] \item ~$\BB{X}$ and~$\BB{Y}$ do not intersect in more than one point, \end{listRoman} and we call it \emph{canonical} if even \begin{listRoman}[label=(C\arabic*),resume] \item each of the two interior corners of~$\BB{X}$ and~$\BB{Y}$ lies on a line segment of~$P$ that also contains an endpoint of one the two stairs in~${\{\TL,\BR,\TR,\BL\}\setminus X\cup Y}$. \end{listRoman} \end{definition} Figure~\ref{fig:example-canonical} depicts some examples for the case that~${X=\Btl}$ and~${Y=\Bbr}$ holds.
+In Property~\ref{xycanon:corner}, the interior corner of the bounding box may coincide with the endpoint of the respective stair; see~$\Btl$ in Fig.~\ref{fig:example-canonical-2}.
+Also note that Property~\ref{xycanon:adj} is a necessary condition for Property~\ref{xycanon:corner}.

-\begin{lemma} \lemXycanonicalTxt \end{lemma} \begin{subproof} Consider an optimum polygon realizing angle sequence~$S$.
-Assume it is not canonical.
+\begin{lemma} For every four-stair sequence~$S$ with~${|S|> 36}$, there exists a polygon of minimum area realizing~$S$ that is canonical. \end{lemma} \begin{proof} Consider an optimum polygon~$\Popt$ realizing the angle sequence~$S$.
+Suppose it is not canonical.
 Observe that all four extreme edges are of length~$1$, otherwise the polygon is not optimum.